London Calling: Revolutionising Driver Communications with Tower Transit

 “I had the idea to install Trapeze’s driver self-service system, DAS-Web,” she explains.
 “We were already using the Duty Allocation System (DAS) product, but I could see that self-service would be an effective way of dealing with driver requests and reducing office interruptions, while also helping our drivers.”

 Fully integrated with DAS, the DAS-Web addition has made an instant impact to Tower Transit, with both Debbie and Samantha reporting immediate positive results in both the traffic office and the company’s HR department, while drivers have also been quick to take up the system and run with it.

 “The key thing is that drivers no longer need to visit the office or call in to obtain information or make requests of office staff,” Debbie says.
-“It’s good for the drivers, who can just use the system from their phones at their convenience as and where necessary, but it’s also great for office staff because they can better prioritise their work loads and responsibilities.”
+“It’s good for the drivers, who can just use the system from their phones at their convenience as and where necessary, but it’s also great for office staff because they can better prioritise their

 “We’ve been hearing a lot of positive feedback from drivers,” Samantha reports.
 “They find it extremely useful for convenient communication and greater transparency when it comes to dealing with their leave requests and so on.
 And because the system is live, drivers speak to me and they can see things getting sorted for them there and then – there’s much less confusion and they’re much happier with it.”

 Much of the impact is down to the incredibly strong uptake of the system.
 Just weeks after go-live in October 2014, DAS-Web was already being used by 85% of Tower Transit drivers – and has risen since, as Debbie notes: